Instructor of Record:

-Labouré College: (Adjunct Instructor of Arts and Sciences)
+Labouré College: (Senior Lecturer of Arts and Sciences, Adjunct Faculty)

 INT 2100: Physical, Psychological, and Spiritual Dimensions of Health and Wellness (x 2, Online)

 Integrative Seminar I is a multidisciplinary course that brings together insights from various modes of analysis (historical, social, economic, ethical, theological, and aesthetical) to examine a specific topic.
 This integrated approach acknowledges that human beings and human knowledge are holistic; that is, that the intellectual, physical, emotional, psychological, social, and spiritual dimensions of humanity are all intimately connected.
 Therefore, any effort to analyze complex human behavior requires an integrative approach.
 Sample topics include History of the Civil Rights Movement and Physical, Psychological, and Spiritual Dimensions of Health and Wellness.
 Prerequisite: All 1000-level general education courses or permission of Division Chair.

 THE 2090 - Dying and The Human Life Cycle (x 10, Online)